 - 1. Author's Statement.
 Many veterans who are, or will soon become, senior citizens served America during the Vietnam and Korean wars, a time when our nation often did not show these men and women the respect they deserved.
-As these men and women become senior citizens, the least we can do is offer them the financial stability to allow them to stay in their homes that this legislation provides. - 2.
-Summary of Amendments.
+As these men and women become senior citizens, the least we can do is offer them the financial stability to allow them to stay in their homes that this legislation provides. - Summary of Amendments.
+The June 18, 2019 amendment (1) provides that the inflation factor freeze is for a 10-year period beginning January 1, 2020, and (2) requires the BOE to annually review and report to the Legislature on the effectiveness of the tax benefits of this bill.
 The May 17, 2019 amendment eliminated the expansion of the disabled veterans' exemption to a 100 percent exemption. - 3.
 Provides financial relief to income and age qualifying home-owning veterans.
 According to the author, capping the property tax assessment of veterans age 65 or older will help lower income veterans afford to stay in their own home and avoid homelessness.
 The author notes that homelessness is a significant issue for veterans. - 4.
-Freezes assessed values for income qualifying veterans at least age 65.
-This bill freezes the assessed values for income and age qualifying veterans at the home's factored base year value for the 2020-21 fiscal year, which is the factored base year value for the January 1, 2020 lien date.
-In addition, as other qualified veterans reach the age of 65, their home's assessed value will also be frozen. - 5.
+Freezes assessed values for income qualifying veterans at least age 65 for 10 years.
+For a 10-year period, this bill freezes the assessed values for income and age qualifying veterans at the home's factored base year value for the 2020-21 fiscal year, which is the factored base year value for the January 1, 2020 lien date.
+In addition, as other qualified veterans reach the age of 65, their home's assessed value will also be frozen.
+Beginning with the January 1, 2030 lien date, factoring will once again resume for these qualifying veterans. - 5.
 Historically, the inflation factor has applied equally to all property types and all property owners.
 The Constitutional provision specific to "full cash value base" inflation adjustments does not appear to prohibit the Legislature from enacting a law that makes the inflation factor optional to a certain class of taxpayer.
 The Constitution is silent on differential application of the inflation factor to the "full cash value base."
 Section 2(b) of article XIII A of the Constitution reads: